PlantandFoodResearch/PFRAutomatedWorkflows/README.md

 # AutomatedWorkflows
-Collaborative Prototyping and deployment of informatics workflowds
+Collaborative Prototyping and deployment of informatics workflows

+Exploring usage of workflow languages, initially to automate complex genetics pipelines